 I really do want to talk, importantly, about free pharmacy care.
 Our government has made so many firsts in public policy that are being copied - or borrowed, let me say - by other governments, including the federal government.
 Understanding the trust that people have in their local pharmacist, being able to go in there and get that hopefully simple advice that means that you do not actually have to go to the doctor - booking the doctor has out-of-pocket expenses - is a really important way to provide that cost-of-living relief.
-If we can reduce for many families who are struggling that choice between paying the doctor's bill or buying food for dinner that night - an awful choice that many families are faced with - then that is a good thing, because we want Victorians to be able to get the medical attention and care that they deserve and are entitled to and of course to be able to feed their families or pay other essential bills.
-Saving time, saving money on GP visits, making sure that more conditions can be treated by the well-qualified medical staff at the pharmacy is a really important way that we can deliver that real cost-of-living relief immediately when families need it.
+If we can reduce for many families who are struggling that choice between paying for the doctor's bill or buying that food for the dinner that night - if we can reduce that choice, an awful choice that many families are faced with, then that is a good thing, because we want Victorians to be able to get that medical attention and that care that they deserve and are entitled to and of course be able to feed their families or pay other essential bills.
+Saving time, saving money on GP visits, making sure that we can actually have more conditions that can be treated by the well-qualified medical staff at the pharmacy is a really important way that we can deliver that real cost-of-living relief immediately when families need it.

-We know that when kids go to school, in Victoria we have got a really fantastic school system, we have got great -
+Of course we know that when kids go to school, in Victoria we have got a really fantastic school system, we have got great -

 Lily D'AMBROSIO: It is fantastic, absolutely.
 Our public school system is founded on the notion of free access to education, and that is really important.
-But to take part fully in all of the school activities can often mean, again, families are making the choices about whether they can afford to have their child go to that camp or that excursion or take part in a sporting event.
+But to take part fully in all of the school activities can often mean again families are making the choices about whether they can afford to have their child go to that camp or that excursion or take part in a sporting event.
 We are increasing the Camps, Sports and Excursions Fund payments to \$400 for eligible students, and that is going to go such a long way in meeting those additional costs that are a barrier for young kids to be able to fully participate in education - in all of the ways that they receive education - and sport and engagement and socialisation with their friends and other students is a really important way of providing education.

 Certainly we have got more of the Get Active Kids vouchers.
 They go such a long way.
-There are 65,000 of them for concession card holders - a really well designed, targeted program that goes to those people, again, who are the most in need.
+65,000 of them for concession card holders - a really well designed, targeted program that goes to those people, again, who are the most in need.

 We know that sport can play a really critical role in the way that young people, young kids, can actually build up their own confidence in terms of their own physical exercise.
-And if they are not the greatest sportsperson, who cares?
-They can go out there, do their best and get some exercise.
-It is great for their physical health and great for their mental health, and it is a great opportunity to break down barriers, because families often accompany their young kids to those sporting events.
+And if they are not the greatest sportsperson, who cares.
+But they can go out there and do their best and get some exercise.
+It is great for their physical health and great for their mental health, and it is a great opportunity to break down barriers, because families themselves often accompany their young kids to those sporting events.
 They sit down and meet other families, strike up friendships and support networks, share their experiences of how they are getting by and support and encourage each other.
 That is about building communities.